 Certified Clinical Anesthesia Assistant (CCAA)

-The CCAA replaces the AA-CSRT which was launched in May 2014 to recognize CSRT registered and associate members who have completed additional education and clinical training in the field of anesthesia to become an anesthesia assistant, who demonstrate involvement in professional development activities and are committed to maintaining proficiency and professionalism as an anesthesia assistant.
+The CCAA replaces the AA-CSRT which was launched in May 2014 to recognize CSRT registered and associate members working exclusively in anesthesia, who have completed additional education and clinical training in the field of anesthesia to become an anesthesia assistant, who demonstrate involvement in professional development activities and are committed to maintaining proficiency and professionalism as an anesthesia assistant.

 Purpose of the Certified Clinical Anesthesia Assistant (CCAA)